-This is not the typical article where you’re warned by your I.T guy about things you shouldn’t do while browsing on the internet.
-More often than not, an advice from your in-house I.T guy is mainly geared toward keeping your workstation safe.
+This is not the typical article where you’re warned by your IT guy about things you shouldn’t do while browsing on the internet.
+More often than not, a piece of advice from your in-house IT guy is mainly geared toward keeping your workstation safe.

 He doesn’t want your online activities to open some backdoor for viruses and Trojan horses.
 Why is that?
-In fact, if your company’s workstation is infected, or has been hacked, the in-house I.T guy will have hard times mitigating the collateral damages which includes: loss of your data (let’s hope you have a good and tested data backup procedure applied), network congestion (a pirated computer usually uses so much network traffic that it is a good-practice to disconnect it immediately so as to keep the other users in a satisfying working environment).
+In fact, if your company’s workstation is infected, or has been hacked, the in-house IT guy will have hard times mitigating the collateral damages which includes: loss of your data (let’s hope you had a good and tested data backup procedure applied), network congestion (a pirated computer usually uses so much network traffic that it is a good practice to disconnect it immediately so as to keep the other users in a satisfying working environment).

 Why commenting with your Facebook ID is a bad idea?

 Those are all about your data and eventually your computer, but what about your online privacy when commenting on blogs and forums with your Facebook ID?